-- b.
-Public Bodies shall include as evaluation factors (a) the Offeror's specific plans to include participation by small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Public Body may designate, and (b) the Offeror's plans for labor harmony for the entire term of the Public-Private Agreement, including construction, reconstruction, operation, and capital and routine maintenance. - 5.
-Protest procedures; - 6.
-The form of the Public-Private Agreement to be awarded; - 7.
-The anticipated process and procurement schedule for the project, which may include opportunities for clarifications, interviews, written questions, discussions, confidential discussions, revisions, negotiations, and best-and-final offers, provided that such opportunities must be fairly and equitably available to Offerors; - 8.
+- 5. Protest procedures; - 6.
+The form of the Public-Private Agreement to be awarded; - The anticipated process and procurement schedule for the procurement process and the project, which may include opportunities for clarifications, interviews, written questions, discussions, confidential discussions, revisions, negotiations, and best-and-final offers; - 8.
 The honorarium, if any, to be paid to finalists who submit responsive proposals and who are not awarded a Contract.
 Honorarium payments, if any, shall be sufficient to generate meaningful competition among potential proposers and the amount of the honorarium shall consider the level of effort required to meet the selection criteria.
 The RFP shall include a statement indicating whether any portion of the honorarium will be paid if the solicitation is canceled before proposals are submitted, and the Public Body's rights, if any, to utilize intellectual property including documents, concepts, designs, or information submitted by finalists who are not awarded a Contract.
-A Public Body utilizing the RFQ-RFP procedure satisfies this subparagraph if it has specified the honorarium and intellectual property terms in the Request for Qualifications; - 9.
-The Public Body's intellectual property or other rights, if any, to utilize documents, concepts, designs, or information submitted by Offerors who are not awarded a Contract; and - 10.
+A Public Body utilizing the RFQ-RFP procedure satisfies this subparagraph if it has specified the honorarium and intellectual property terms in the Request for Qualifications; - The Public Body's intellectual property or other rights, if any, to utilize documents, concepts, designs, or information submitted by Offerors who are not awarded a Contract; and - 10.
 Other information relevant to the project. - ii.
 The Public Body shall establish an evaluation committee to evaluate Offerors' proposals.
-The Public Body must follow the procurement process described in the Request for Proposals. pProposals shall be evaluated based solely on the factors, weighting, and process identified in the Request for Proposals and in any addenda published by the Public Body.
+The proposals shall be evaluated based solely on the factors, weighting, and process identified in the Request for Proposals and in any addenda published by the Public Body.
 Discussions may be conducted with Responsible Offerors who submit proposals determined to be reasonably susceptible of being selected for award, for the purpose of clarification to assure full understanding of, and responsiveness to, the solicitation requirements.
-Offerors shall be accorded fair and equitable treatment with respect to any opportunity for discussion and, if the Public Body elects to allow revision of proposals, fair and equitable opportunity to submit
+Offerors shall be accorded fair and equitable treatment with respect to any opportunity for discussion and, if the Public Body elects to allow revision of proposals, fair and equitable opportunity to submit revisions. and souch revisions may be permitted after submission of proposals and prior to award for the purpose of obtaining best and final offers.
+In conducting discussions, there shall be no